The bird feeder

 Bird feeding is possible all year round.
 Birds need energy in the spring to lay eggs and raise their young, in the fall to build a fat reserve for the winter, and in the winter to stay warm.
 Especially when the days are shorter and rain and snow make it difficult to find seeds.

 You have a lot of options, and a lot of shapes to choose from.
 It is important that the food can stay dry, so some kind of roof is necessary.
-In addition, make sure that no cat can reach it.
+In addition, make sure that cats can’t reach it.
 Place them at least 1,5 m from the ground.
 Learn more about what food attracts which birds, and what’s best to scatter at what time of year here.

 Share this article